raganwald/raganwald.github.com/_posts/2015-12-20-an-es6-program-to-compute-fibonacci.md

 (This is a translation of a blog post written in [2008])

 Once upon a time, people would ask for a [fizzbuzz](http://raganwald.com/2007/01/dont-overthink-fizzbuzz.html "Don't Overthink FizzBuzz") program to weed out the folks who can't string together a few lines of code.
-We can debate when and how such things are appropriate interview questions, but one thing that is always appropriate is to use them as inspiration for practising our own skills.
+We can debate when and how such things are appropriate interview questions, but one thing that is always appropriate is to use them as inspiration for practising our own skills.[^candid]

-(Actually, let me be candid: I just like programming, and I find it's fun, even if I don't magically transform myself into a 10x programming ninja through putting in 10,000 hours of practice.
-But practice certainly doesn't hurt.)
+[^candid]: Actually, let me be candid: I just like programming, and I find it's fun, even if I don't magically transform myself into a 10x programming ninja through putting in 10,000 hours of practice.
+But practice certainly doesn't hurt.

 [A few years back][2008], I thought I'd write up a program to compute the *n*th Fibonacci number.
 There's an intriguing bit of matrix math involved, so I learned something while implementing it.[^closed]